papicella/snyk-k8s-workshop/README.md

 In this **hands-on** demo we will achieve the follow

 * [Install a k3d K8s cluster on your local machine](#install-a-k3d-k8s-cluster-on-your-local-machine)
-* Install a k3d K8s cluster on your local machine
 * Obtain a Kubernetes Integration Token from Snyk
 * Install the Snyk Controller into your K8s cluster
 * Deploy some applications to you K8s cluster